About dqd

 This despite the formation of the Federation of Massage Therapy Regulatory Authorities of Canada (FoMTRAC) in 2003, and pre-existing regulation in Ontario and British Columbia.
 Some would argue regulatory authorities don’t pass regulation…governments do.
 While this is certainly true, I can’t help wondering why almost 20 years after the formation of FoMTRAC that regulation across Canada is not farther along.

-Graciously, the regulator since 2006 has contributed towards the Massage Therapy Research Fund.
-I suspect our regulator having the greatest resources to work with – and seeing an essential need for research literacy and capacity in the profession – contributed over $450,000 in research grants since inception.
+Graciously, the regulator since 2006 has contributed towards the Massage Therapy Research Fund https://www.cmto.com/mtrf-funded-projects/ .
+I suspect our regulator having the greatest resources to work with – and seeing an essential need for research literacy and capacity in the profession contributed over $450,000 in research grants since inception.
 However those grants ended in 2017, and currently none of the key stakeholders to the profession are directly funding research.

 The recent announcement by the regulator in Ontario to increase registration fees for active registrants by $100 (and $248.50 for inactive registrants), was met with great agitation by many RMTs.
 If the number of registrants remains the same as 2021, the regulator will gain an additional $1.7 million revenues on top of $11.6 million it currently expects.
 The regulator conducted a survey and received almost 2400 responses, with 95% of respondents saying “no” to the increase for active registrants.

 The cost of self-regulation appears to be a runaway juggernaut.
-Referencing 2021 annual reports of both the College of Massage Therapists of Ontario (CMTO) and our representative RMTAO, resources (revenues in) paid to regulate massage therapists in Ontario outpaced professional representation by over eleven times[xvi] Consider this: would the convenience of owning of an automobile remain worthwhile if the fuel, maintenance and insurance for the automobile outpaced its utility by a factor of 11?
+Referencing 2021 annual reports of both the College of Massage Therapists of Ontario (CMTO) and our representative RMTAO, revenues raised to regulate massage therapists in Ontario outpaced professional representation by a factor of more than eleven.[xvii]
+Consider this: would the convenience of owning an automobile remain worthwhile if the fuel, maintenance and insurance for the automobile outpaced its utility by a factor of 11?

-While the self-regulation model has benefits, it may prove unmanageable for RMTs in the long run.[xvii]
-Regulation normally benefits a profession by increasing credibility and public perception, government funding and positioning in community health care…funding and positioning have not materialized, and credibility has suffered in the media.[xviii]
-Perhaps RMTs might consider less expensive forms of regulation, such as an amalgamated regulator being considered in British Columbia.[xix]
+While the self-regulation model has benefits, it may prove unmanageable for RMTs in the long run.[xviii]
+Regulation is expected to benefit a profession by increasing credibility and public perception, government funding and placement in community health care…funding and placement have not materialized, and credibility continues to suffer in the media.[xix]
+Perhaps RMTs might consider less expensive forms of regulation, such as an amalgamated regulator being considered in British Columbia.[xx]

 RMTs also require the interaction of a community of their peers, and the opportunity to engage.
 Platforms facilitating respectful dialogue and debate, local hubs to gather, symposia to share knowledge and perspective, town hall meetings to address pertinent problems and existential issues – all nurture the theory and practice of massage therapy.